 - No mobile tools: Given that so many of Blueprint’s resources are online, it would be nice to see the company offer mobile apps for Android and iOS devices so students didn’t have to log into their accounts through their mobile web browser every time.

 Blueprint LSAT should be a contender for any student considering an LSAT prep course.
+Hopefully this Blueprint prep review helps you decide if the study material is right for you.
 Give its courses a closer look to see if one of them suits your needs.